Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations: Introduction

-\textbf{Contributions.} With this in mind, we create \bin, a massively multilingual dataset for zero-shot image classification that offers (partial) translations of the 1000 ImageNet-1k classes to 92 languages.
+\textbf{Contributions.} With this in mind, we create \bin, a massively multilingual dataset for zero-shot image classification that offers (partial) translations of the 1000 ImageNet classes to 100 languages.
 To obtain robust translations of ImageNet labels in other languages, we leverage the connection between ImageNet classes, which are derived from WordNet~\citep{miller_wordnet_1994} synsets, and BabelNet~\citep{navigli_babelnet_2010}, a massively multilingual lexico-semantic network, also (in part) derived from WordNet.
-Relying on the multilingual BabelNet synsets (and WordNet synset identifiers of ImageNet classes) to pivot between languages we avoid problems known to occur with machine translation of short phrases without context, e.g., due to polysemy\footnote{For example, the ImageNet class \textit{walking stick} refers to the \textit{insect} and not the \textit{inanimate object}.}.
+Relying on the multilingual BabelNet synsets (and WordNet synset identifiers of ImageNet classes) to pivot between languages, we avoid problems known to occur with machine translation of short phrases without context, e.g., due to polysemy\footnote{For example, the ImageNet class \textit{walking stick} refers to the \textit{insect} and not the \textit{inanimate object}.}.
 Exploiting BabelNet allows us to automatically obtain labels for ImageNet concepts in many languages, removing the need for MT and manual annotation.

-We evaluate 8 different multilingual CLIP models on \bin, observing that all of them exhibit poor performance for low-resource languages.
-Crucially, we validate that \bin{} is a meaningful benchmark for measuring the quality of multilingual VL representations by comparing models' performance on \bin{} against their performance on established multilingual image-text retrieval datasets.
+We evaluate 11 different multilingual CLIP models on \bin, observing that all of them exhibit poor performance for low-resource languages.
+Crucially, we validate that \bin{} is a meaningful benchmark for measuring the quality of multilingual VL representations by comparing models' performance on \bin{} against their performance on established multilingual image-text retrieval datasets. \bin{} thus allows us to evaluate models in languages not covered by those datasets and it additionally expands the retrieval-focused evaluation with the ZS-IC task in languages included in the established datasets.
 Finally, we propose a computationally efficient approach for improving multilingual CLIP models for low-resource languages.
-This modular language specialization approach yields large performance gains (>20\% for some of the low-resource languages).
+This modular language specialization approach yields large performance gains ($>$20\% for some of the low-resource languages).